frctl/fractal.build/docs/guide/14-integration/01-build-tools.md

  * This task will report on progress using the 'progress' event emitted by the
  * builder instance, and log any errors to the terminal.
  *
- * The build destination will be the directory specified in the 'build.dest'
+ * The build destination will be the directory specified in the 'builder.dest'
  * configuration option set above.
  */